Menu

 Australian government guidelines recommend adults do at least 30 minutes of moderate to intensive physical activity on most or all days of the week.

 But Assoc.
-Prof. Fraser says around exam time, aim for at least 15 minutes on those days.
+Prof. Fraser says during exam time, aim for at least 15 minutes on those days.

-It will feel hard to take time away from study to exercise, but often there are times of day when you wouldn’t study very well anyway, so pick those times,’ he says.
+It will feel hard to take time away from studying to exercise, but often there are times of day when you wouldn’t study very well anyway, so pick those times,’ he says.

 Avoid exercising too close to bedtime, as it may keep you awake.
 However, exercising earlier in the day will likely boost the quality of your sleep, which in turn reduces stress levels.

-‘We know that exercise helps you sleep better, and there is a strong correlation between the hours of sleep and exam performance or academic grades in general,’ Assoc.
+‘We know that physical activity helps you sleep better, and there is a strong correlation between the hours of sleep and exam performance or academic grades in general,’ Assoc.
 Prof. Fraser stresses.

 ‘So, if you’re not getting your seven to eight hours sleep, then you’re probably compromising your capacity to perform well in your exam, or overall.’